xiaoxiaoh16/xiaoxiaoh16.github.io/_posts/2018-02-10-how-to-download-data-from-NIH-NIMH-Data-Archives.md

 - step1. loggin in to NDA.
 - step2: form "data from paper" find the paper.
 - step3. clink the download button on the left of the paper.
-- step4.
-I get the filter data information
+- step4. get the filter data information
 - step5: create a package

 ## 3.2  launch the download manager